3.11.13.40 Suspensions, demerits & reconnection

 The reconnection requirement will depend on the nature of the job seeker's failure:

-- For digital services job seekers who fail to meet their points requirement, their reconnection requirement will generally be to meet their points requirement.
+- For failure to meet their points requirement, the reconnection requirement will generally be to meet their points requirement by submitting quality job search efforts.

-- For non-attendance or misconduct at an employment services provider appointment, third party appointment or job interview, or if a job seeker does not satisfactorily act on a job referral, their reconnection requirement will generally be to attend a provider appointment (if applicable), or call the digital services contact centre and discuss their reason for failure.
+- For non-attendance or misconduct at an employment services provider appointment, third party appointment or job interview, or if a job seeker does not satisfactorily act on a job referral, their reconnection requirement will generally be to attend a provider appointment (if applicable), or call the digital services contact centre and discuss their reason for failure (if they are serviced online in Workforce Australia).

-- For non-attendance or misconduct at a compulsory activity (such as WFD, approved training or study, or voluntary work etc.), a job seeker would generally be required to satisfactorily participate in that activity as a reconnection requirement (assuming the activity is ongoing).
+- For non-attendance or misconduct at a compulsory activity (such as WFD, or approved training or study etc.), a job seeker would generally be required to satisfactorily participate in that activity as a reconnection requirement (assuming the activity is ongoing).

 - Job seekers would need to agree to a Job Plan if they have failed to agree to one.